fxsitecompat/www.fxsitecompat.dev/content/about.md

 Help is always welcome!
 See the [Contribute](https://www.fxsitecompat.dev/en-CA/contribute/) page for what you can do.
 If you have any questions or feedback, feel free to reach us out at any time via one of our social media or [email](mailto:kohei@fxsitecompat.dev).

-## Acknowledgement
+## Acknowledgements

 While this project remains independent, we have been partially backed by Mozilla.
-As mentioned above, our early documents were created in-house.
-From January to June 2018, our documentation work was once again [funded by the Mozilla Corporation](https://www.fxsitecompat.dev/en-CA/blog/2018/firefox-59-developer-edition-project-update-and-2-things-you-must-do-in-2018/).
+As mentioned above, our early documents were created in-house at now-gone Mozilla Japan Ltd. From January to June 2018, our documentation work was once again [funded by the Mozilla Corporation](https://www.fxsitecompat.dev/en-CA/blog/2018/firefox-59-developer-edition-project-update-and-2-things-you-must-do-in-2018/).

 We also thank individuals who have supported our initiative by tipping generously or giving feedback!